haroohie-club/SerialLoops/README.md

 #### Installing Make or Docker
 To assemble ASM hacks you want to apply, you will need to decide whether to use Make or Docker.

+Currently, the Docker path is **only supported on Windows** due to operating system and framework limitations.
+It is possible to get Docker running just fine on Linux distros by running SerialLoops as root (e.g. `sudo SerialLoops`), but it's easier to just use Make.
+On macOS, there is no known way of getting the Docker path to work, so you will have to use Make.

 * [Make](https://www.gnu.org/software/make/) is the software used to assemble assembly hacks.
 Installing Make allows you to build the hacks directly on your system.
     - To install on Windows, you will have to use a terminal and a package manager.
 Your options are Winget (installed by default on Win10+) or